1900 Yukon general election

 The 1900 Yukon general election was the first general election in the history of the Yukon territory held on October 18, 1900.

 It elected members of the Yukon Territorial Council.

 Campaign

-The six-member Yukon Territorial Council was expanded to eight by adding two elected members.
+The six-member Yukon Territorial Council was expanded to eight by adding two elected members, to serve alongside the already-appointed ones.
 This was the smallest general election in Canadian history.

 The election was held in a territory wide district, using Plurality block voting, with no constituencies.
-In total four candidates contested the election for the two seats -- two Government candidates and two Yukon Party candidates.
+In total four candidates contested the election for the two seats—two Government candidates and two Yukon Party candidates.

 Election night

 The official returns were read by appointed councilor Joseph Clarke.